segz7448/Desk/README.md

 Create a Cloudflare Tunnel in your own account, add a published application hostname matching `DESK_HOSTNAMES`, and point it to `http://127.0.0.1:6081`.
 Put only the tunnel token in local `.env` (chmod 600), never in Git. `DESK_HOSTNAMES` may be a comma-separated list of exact allowed hostnames.
 The login defaults to `desk`, or set `DESK_LOGIN` in `.env` **before** setup.
 On first run the setup script prompts for a fresh password and creates `state/auth.sqlite`; only its salted scrypt hash and server-side sessions go into that ignored database.
 The password is not printed or committed. `state/`, `.env`, logs and tokens are ignored.
 If no tunnel token is set, the gateway remains localhost-only.
 It still requires an HTTPS reverse proxy with a matching host and `X-Forwarded-Proto: https`; a direct local browser visit will return 403.

 `run.sh` starts the isolated desktop, VNC bridge, login gateway and optional tunnel.
 Scripts are invoked with `bash` because GitHub web-editor commits may not retain executable file modes.
-Keep it under a process supervisor for production; its process group and descendants should be stopped together on shutdown.
+It stops the child process groups on shutdown; use a process supervisor for production.
 Ports 6080 and 6081 must stay local.
+The websockify service on 6080 has no login gate of its own, so never expose that port.
 Open your configured HTTPS hostname and sign in with the chosen login/password.

 The default feed is synthetic `app/app/status.json`.
+Copy `sample/sample/status.json` if you need a clean sample file separate from the display input.
 An optional host-side `sh app/app/refresh-feed.sh` checks `DESK_FEED_INPUT` every 60 seconds and atomically writes the display file using `render-feed.py`; configure an approved source JSON in the example schema.
 The GTK desktop rereads every minute; the observer reports changes and heartbeat checks every 15 seconds.
 Feed claims need dates.
 The display is mouse-only, with draggable panels, Refresh and scrolling; the terminal-looking pane is a read-only log viewer.

 ## Boundaries